JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## Row-wise transformations with `@byrow`

+`@byrow` provides a convenient syntax to apply operations by-row, without having to vectorize manually.

 DataFrames.jl provides the function wrapper `ByRow`. `ByRow(f)(x, y)` is roughly equivalent to `f.(x, y)`.
 DataFramesMeta.jl allows users to construct expressions using `ByRow` function wrapper with the